French Naturalization: what justifications if you live as a couple?

 Civil partnerships

-Depending on your situation, other documents may be requested.
+One simulator allows to have the custom list of documents to be provided.
+However, depending on your situation, other documents may be requested.

-To be accepted, documents attached to a French application for naturalization must comply with the following rules:
+To be accepted, documents attached to a application for french naturalization must comply with the following rules:

 A copy of a foreigner civil status document must be accompanied, if necessary, by a copy of the decision in execution of which it has been drawn up, rectified or amended.